port-labs/port-docs/docs/tutorials/complete-use-cases/iac-templates.md

 #### Change ACL (Day-2 Operation)

-After creating the bucket, you might want to do changes in its configuration over time.
+After creating the bucket, you might want to do some changes in its configuration over time.

-For example, a valid use-case will be to change the bucket visibility from `private` to `public-read`.
+For example, a valid use-case is to change the bucket visibility from `private` to `public-read`.

 - Go to the Bucket entity and choose `Change ACL` Day-2 operation:

 ![change-acl-button.png](../../../static/img/tutorial/complete-use-cases/iac-templates/change-acl-button.png)

-- Choose the `public-read` option for bucket ACL, and `Execute`:
+- Choose the `public-read` option for `ACL`, and `Execute`:

 ![change-acl-form.png](../../../static/img/tutorial/complete-use-cases/iac-templates/change-acl-form.png)

-`Terraform apply` was triggered, and when finished, you will see the `Bucket ACL` property updates to `public-read`.
+`Terraform apply` was triggered behind the scenes, and when finished, you will see the entity's `Bucket ACL` property updates to `public-read`.

 #### Delete